lancenacabuan/shared/README.md

 # Theosis: Our Holy Calling to Glorify God, Emulate Christ, and Live Set Apart in Him

-As believers, our divine calling is to glorify God by reflecting His holiness, truth, and love.
-This purpose is deeply connected to **Theosis**—the transformative process of being united with God and shaped into His likeness through Jesus Christ and the Holy Spirit.
-Theosis encompasses all aspects of our salvation: Justification, Sanctification, and Glorification.
-Each part works together to make us more like Christ and to enable us to fulfill God’s will.
+As believers, our calling is to glorify God by becoming more like Christ, reflecting His holiness and love in every aspect of our lives.
+This process of transformation, known as **Theosis**, invites us into a deeper union with God through Jesus Christ and the Holy Spirit.
+Theosis is not just a theological concept, but a lived reality that shapes our identity, purpose, and actions as we are progressively conformed to the image of Christ.

-Theosis invites us to partake in God's nature and be transformed, growing in holiness and reflecting His glory in every area of our lives.
-This grace-driven process begins with justification, continues through sanctification, and culminates in glorification, empowering us to glorify God, emulate Christ, and live set apart.
+Theosis encompasses the full scope of our salvation—**Justification**, **Sanctification**, and **Glorification**—each stage drawing us closer to God’s likeness.
+Through this transformative journey, we are called to glorify God, emulate Christ, and live set apart for His purpose.
+This is the ultimate goal of our Christian life: to reflect God’s glory, live as Christ did, and pursue holiness through the work of the Holy Spirit.

 ---

 ## Glorifying God: Our Ultimate Purpose

 Glorifying God is why we were created.
-As Isaiah 43:7 says, “Everyone who is called by My name, and whom I have created for My glory.”
-Every action, from work to relationships, should reflect God’s greatness.
-It’s not about perfection but about intentionally allowing His glory to shine through us.

-1 Corinthians 10:31 reminds us to “do all to the glory of God.”
-Jesus exemplified this by fulfilling God’s will perfectly in John 17:4, saying, “I glorified You on the earth by accomplishing the work which You have given Me to do.”
-We glorify God by living faithfully and reflecting His character.
+As **Isaiah 43:7** says, “Everyone who is called by My name, and whom I have created for My glory.”
+Our lives were made to reflect His greatness, and every action should honor Him.
+Jesus exemplified this by fulfilling God’s will, saying in **John 17:4**, “I glorified You on the earth by accomplishing the work which You have given Me to do.”

+**1 Corinthians 10:31** reminds us, “Whether, then, you eat or drink or whatever you do, do all to the glory of God.”

+Glorifying God involves both our actions and an attitude of reverence toward His will.
+It’s not just about doing things for God’s glory but about aligning our hearts with His purpose and recognizing His greatness in every area of our lives.
+This is what Jesus modeled perfectly: through His obedience and sacrifice, He glorified God.

 **Practical Application:**
 - Begin each day praying for God’s glory to shine through you.